ManageIQ/manageiq.org/source/documentation/faq.html.md

-* **Provide autonomy to users of your IT infrastructure** through self-service provisioning, quota enforcement, and granular permissions
+* **Provide autonomy to users of your IT infrastructure** through self-service provisioning, quota enforcement, and granular permissions.

-* **Intelligently manage VM placement** - to ensure that clusters are balanced across virtual hosts, that high-availability VMs are not running on the same host or in the same rack
+* **Intelligently manage VM placement** - to ensure that clusters are balanced across virtual hosts, that high-availability VMs are not running on the same host or in the same rack.

 * **Support capacity management and planning** - ensuring that you have sufficient infrastructure and resources to match your current